d3plus/d3plus-website/_examples/d3plus-hierarchy/custom-color/index.md

 ];
 ```

-Given the new `"color"` variable present in each data point, we can tell the [treemap](https://github.com/d3plus/d3plus-text#Treemap) instance to use our specific color for each rectangle's fill attribute.
-All methods that the [Rect](https://github.com/d3plus/d3plus-shape#Rect) class makes available are accessible via the [shapeConfig](https://github.com/d3plus/d3plus-viz#Viz.shapeConfig) method:
+Given the new `"color"` variable present in each data point, we can tell the [TreeMap](http://d3plus.org/docs/#Treemap) class to use our specific color for each rectangle's fill attribute.
+All of methods that the [Rect](http://d3plus.org/docs/#Rect) class makes available are accessible via the [.shapeConfig( )](http://d3plus.org/docs/#Viz.shapeConfig) method:

 ```js
 new d3plus.Treemap()